MicrosoftDocs/azure-docs/articles/data-factory/solution-template-databricks-notebook.md

     ![14](media/solution-template-Databricks-notebook/Databricks-tutorial-image14.png)

-1. A Notebook activity **ETL** is created, and the linked service created in previous step is selected.
+1. A Notebook activity **Transformation** is created, and the linked service created in previous step is selected.
     ![16](media/solution-template-Databricks-notebook/Databricks-tutorial-image16.png)

      1. Select **Settings** tab.
 For *Notebook path*, the template defines a path by default.
 You may need to browse and select the correct notebook path uploaded in **Prerequisite** 2.